alpha-carinae29/docs/docs/source/export_models.rst

     python3 exporters/edgetpu_exporter.py --tflite_file TFLITE_FILE --out_dir OUT_DIR

 Where :code:`TFLITE_FILE` should be a quantized model.
-You can use our adaptive learning API for training a quantized object detection model.
+You can use our Adaptive Learning API to train a quantized object detection model.

-For more information about quantization techniques of deep neural networks you can read our `blog <https://neuralet.com/article/quantization-of-tensorflow-object-detection-api-models/>`_.
+For more information about quantization techniques of deep neural networks, you can read our `blog <https://neuralet.com/article/quantization-of-tensorflow-object-detection-api-models/>`_.

 Export TensorFlow protobuf models to TRT engines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^